 How colourful are your dreams?
 The more practiced you get at recalling your dreams, the more likely you are to remember vivid colours in them.
-When we dream in colour it is often a sign that we are actively engaged with our imaginations, and that we are feeling more “fully alive,” noticing the richness of life around us even when awake, which carries over to our sleep and dreams.
-People who work in very visual fields, such as artists, graphic designers, fashion designers, merchandisers, interior decorators and film makers are likely to have very colourful dreams, but so too are people who pay close attention to the world around them, such as writers, journalists, naturalists, surveyors, scientists or anyone with an interest in the world.
-Children, who are very inquisitive and imaginative, are frequent dreamers in colour.
+When you dream in colour it is often a sign that you are actively engaged with your imaginations, and that you are feeling more “fully alive,” noticing the richness of life around you even when awake.
+This is likely to carry over to your sleep and dreams.
+People who work in very visual fields, such as artists, graphic designers, fashion designers, merchandisers, interior decorators and film makers often have very colourful dreams.
+So too, do people who pay close attention to the world around them, such as writers, journalists, naturalists, surveyors, scientists or anyone with an interest in the world.
+Children, who are very inquisitive and imaginative, frequently dream in colour.

-Sometimes though, more than simply dreaming in colour, we will have a dream where a particular colour seems to stand out.
+Sometimes you may have a dream where a particular colour really stands out.
 It may be that something is the wrong colour, such as the sky being green, an elephant being pink or blood being blue instead of red.
 Or it may simply be that you are left with a very strong impression of a colour that seemed to “wash” through the dream.
 A lingering sense of golden light, or a deep purple richness.
-Or it could be that you didn’t notice anything else in the dream even was coloured, apart from the shiny red apple, the dream person’s startlingly blue eyes, the bright orange shirt you were wearing.
+Or it could be that you didn’t notice anything else in the dream even was coloured, apart from one key thing.
+It may be the shiny red apple, the person’s startlingly blue eyes, or the bright orange shirt you were wearing.

 - The “green eyed monster” for jealousy, or being “green with envy”